World War, 1939-1945 -- Personal narratives, American

 Personal Papers of Richard J. DeMartino as History Consultant to the International Military Tribunal for the Far East

-Scope and Contents This collection of files was organized by Richard J. DeMartino during his tenure as one of the "historian advisors" to the International Military Tribunal for the Far East between 1946-1948.
+Scope and Contents This collection was organized by Richard J. DeMartino during his tenure as one of the "historian advisors" to the International Military Tribunal for the Far East between 1946-1948.
 The files contain excerpts of official documents, documents and DeMartino's handwritten notes.
 Excerpts from the Diary of Marquis Kōichi Kido are present in each file, as if DeMartino was using Kido's notes as a guide to the research he was working on.
-There are also many excerpts from Papers...
+There are also many excerpts from Papers Relating to...

 Dates: Majority of material found within 1936 - 1948